Sander-Wauters/Cheatsheets/README.md

 # Cheatsheets
-A collection of cheat sheets for different apps and services.
+A collection of cheat sheets for different apps, services and programming languages.